 The project of refurbishment of the evaporation system was prepared in 1987.
 The main technological units were delivered to ÚJV Řež, a. s. in 1988.
 Preparatory installation works started in 1988, the installation of the new evaporator in agreement with the design adapted in 1988 started in 1989 and was completed in August 1990.
 Comprehensive non-active tests were performed in August - December 1990.
 After the comprehensive tests ČSKAE, based on a request made by ÚJV Řež, a. s., approved in 1992 the evaporation system into trial operation.
-In 1994 SÚJB issued a decision to approve the limits and conditions of the evaporation system was decommissioned based on the SÚJB resolution No. SÚJB/OZ/23118/2012 of 11 September 2012; the decommissioning was completed in 2014, information about the completed decommissioning was provided to SÚJB by means of a final report (Decommissioning of the evaporation technology for processing of liquid RAW in the building No. 241 Velké zbytky in the complex of ÚJV Řež, a. s., Reg.
+In 1994 SÚJB issued a decision to approve the limits and conditions of the evaporation system for concentration of liquid RAW and approved its permanent operation.
+The evaporation system was decommissioned based on the SÚJB resolution No. SÚJB/OZ/23118/2012 of 11 September 2012; the decommissioning was completed in 2014, information about the completed decommissioning was provided to SÚJB by means of a final report (Decommissioning of the evaporation technology for processing of liquid RAW in the building No. 241 Velké zbytky in the complex of ÚJV Řež, a. s., Reg.
 No. Z - ÚJV 4280, February 2015).